 Pill imprint APO 010 has been identified as Omeprazole delayed release 10 mg.

-Omeprazole is used in the treatment of gerd; barrett's esophagus; stomach ulcer; indigestion; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
+Omeprazole is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; stomach ulcer; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
 Omeprazole 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for APO 010 (Omeprazole delayed release 10 mg)